Supporting Pupils at School with Medical Conditions

 Relevant staff will be aware of individual children’s medical conditions and the plan that is in place to support them.

 The school understands the importance of medication and care being managed as directed by health care professionals and parents.
 Only PRESCRIBED medication will be administered.
+However, in exceptional cases generic pain relief medication may be administered with parental permission, under direct instruction from the Head teacher or Deputy Head Teacher.

 Staff involved in the administration of medicines and provision of support to pupils with medical conditions will be suitably trained.